 2. Visit a farmers’ market.
 I was surprised to learn recently that a lot of Phnom Penh’s market produce is imported.
 Spotlighting locally grown and organic ingredients, Farm to Table’s Mindful Market is held on Street 360 every Saturday.
 Fresh fruit and veg and artisan small goods (including La Pops natural ice cream) is on offer, plus live music and $5 seasonal cocktails.
 Entry is free.

 3. Get schooled on a random topic.
 Inspired by Pecha Kucha, Nerd Night is a rapid-fire public speaking event where expats and locals make short presentations on any topic of their choosing.
-From marine conservation to a brief history of memes, you’d be surprised how much you can learn in six minutes.
-Nerd Night is a roving event; check their Facebook page for dates and locations (or to sign up for your own speaking slot!).
+From marine conservation to a brief history of memes, you’d be surprised how much you can learn in seven minutes.
+Nerd Night is a roving event and typically has four to six speakers; check their Facebook page for dates and locations (or to sign up for your own slot!).

 4. Take a crash course in meditation.
 Centrally located Wat Langka offers free meditation classes four days a week.
 Each session lasts for an hour; be prepared to spend most of that time sitting cross-legged on the floor in complete silence.
 Wear loose, comfortable clothing (being sure to cover your knees and shoulders), and remember to remove your shoes before entering the wat.